 The Navigator Certificate in Human Services and Community Justice training combines the curriculum from a core course in the new John Jay College major in Human Services and Community Justice with professional skills development.

-The Certificate program honors the deep value of lived experience in the criminal justice system and supports Navigator students who want to draw on this experience as human services professionals.
+The Certificate program honors the deep value of lived experience in the criminal justice system and supports Navigator students who want to draw on this experience as human services practitioners.
 The curriculum prepares Navigator students to help other people with similar life experience to access services and realize the changes they seek for themselves.

 Students who complete the training will receive the Navigator Certificate in Human Services and Community Justice, awarded by John Jay College Professional Studies.